viriatis/kubeadm-homelab/pre-install.md

 PS C:\Users\ansible> Test-WSMan -ComputerName localhost -Port 5986 -UseSSL Test-WSMan : <f:WSManFault xmlns:f="http://schemas.microsoft.com/wbem/wsman/1/wsmanfault" Code="12175"
-Machine="viriatis-desk"><f:Message>The server certificate on the destination computer (localhost:5986) has the following errors:
+Machine="viriatis-desktop"><f:Message>The server certificate on the destination computer (localhost:5986) has the following errors:
 The SSL certificate is signed by an unknown certificate authority.
 The SSL certificate contains a common name (CN) that does not match the hostname.     </f:Message></f:WSManFault>